Load and use Adobe fonts

-If your theme is currently using a Google Font for your heading or body font, it will still be loaded even after being overridden with a TypeKit font, which can slow down your page.
-Here's how to get rid of it.
+If your theme is currently using a Google Font for your heading or body font, it will still be loaded even after being overridden with an Adobe font, which can slow down your page load time.
+Here's how to stop the Google font from loading..

 - Go to Customize > General.
 (See the Related Articles for how to open Customizer.)

-- If you plan to use a Typekit font for the headings, click Headings, then for Font Family select one of the system fonts, such as Verdana.
+- If you plan to use an Adobe font for the headings, click Headings, then for Font Family select one of the system fonts, such as Verdana.

-- If you plan to use a Typekit font for body text, click Text, then for Font Family select one of the system fonts, such as Verdana.
+- If you plan to use an Adobe font for body text, click Text, then for Font Family select one of the system fonts, such as Verdana.

 - Click Save and Publish.

-- Go to Customize > Code > Head code.
+- From the WordPress admin pamel, go to Customize > Code > Head code.